drummonds/tartan-dictionary/content/posts/DrummondsOfMegginchProposal/index.md

 - [1820 Plaid][]  See also the post around this [1820 post][]
 - [1849 Kilt][]  See also the post around this [1849 post][]  Note the colours on this need a little correction.
-- 1890 Childs kilt
+- 1890 Child's kilt
 - 1967 Carpet
 - [1997 Kilt][]  Note the colours have been done on this although the light blue may need work.
-- [2022 Proposal][] Initial proposal with Lexa and Berties colouring back to the 1849 colouring
+- [2022 Proposal][] Initial proposal with Lexa and Bertie's colouring back to the 1849 colouring
 - [2023 Kilt][]  As the 2022 proposal This reverts to the thread count of the 1849 kilt rather than 1997 with the colours of the 1997.